michaelriha/turbo-sort/README.txt

+This is a very fast parsing script for downloaded TV shows and movies.
+It will use scene-standard naming conventions (and a lot of nonstandard ones, too) to match TV shows and movies and rename / move them as you like.

+My script now supports format strings similar to SABnzbd!
+It should also work on all platforms that have a Python interpreter available, though you will need to change the directory structure of the format strings from using \\ to / for it to work on UNIX.

+Since this script is written in python, you will need a python interpreter installed on your system.
+If you do not have one, you can get one from http://python.org/.
+Getting Started

+ 1. Download archive
+ 2. Extract somewhere
-You will need to open turbo_sort.py in a text editor and change the variables at the start of the document.
+ 3. Open turbo_sort.py in a text editor

-Below is a brief description of what each option does.
-After you've changed them to your preferences, simply run turbo_sort.py in your favorite python interpreter and watch the magic happen.
+ 4. Edit the variables at the top of the script per the README or see below for what the options do.
+ 5. Save & Run the script

+Options to Consider

 +---------+
 | General |
 +---------+

 tvdest
-   TV shows will be moved to "tvdest\Show Name\Season #\Show Name S0# E##.ext"
+   TV shows will be moved to tvdest/undated_fs or tvdest/dated_fs

-			  OR "tvdest\Show Name\Show Name March 13 2011.ext"    by default
+   By default these locations are "tvdest\Show Name\Season #\Show Name S## E##.ext"
+                              and "      ...       \Show Name Mar 03 2012.ext"

 moviedest
-   Movies will be moved to "moviedest\Movie Name (Year).ext" by default
+   Movies will be moved to moviedest\movie_fs
+   By default this location is "moviedest\Movie Name (Year).ext"

 sourcedir
-   the directory the script will search for files ending in ext in
+   the directory the script will search for files ending in an extension specified in extensions

 extensions
-   specify what extensions to match. ex. ["mkv", "avi", "myextension", "mp4"]
+   specify which extensions to match. ex. ["mkv", "avi", "myextension", "mp4"]

 ----------------------------------------------------------------------------------------